 2020 and 2021, two years in a row without Oktoberfest - that was no problem.
 Or was it?
 Our author wrote this article around the same time last year.
 Let's join him in remembering how much we missed the Wiesn, so that we can look forward to it all the more this year!

-It’s actually not just Oktoberfest fanatics who will miss the cancelled event this year.
+It’s actually not just Oktoberfest fanatics who will miss the event, that has been cancelled for the second time this year.
 Maybe it’s a little bit like having the Alps on the horizon: even if you don’t visit the mountains much, it’s always good to know they are there.
 And in Munich’s biorhythm, Oktoberfest marks the end of our summer, as it has done year after year.
 Or to look at it another way, it’s when the city’s unique festival season announces its arrival, accompanied by some unmistakable features:

 the sustained high-pressure area that usually moves in so punctually; the wide Wittelsbach sky, and the white clouds that keep the airships flying low and easy to see.